metosin/example-project/README.md

 # Opinionated example project

+Last used to bootstrap a Metosin project: 2024-11

 Confidence level explanation:
 - Very high, high: I strongly believe this is the best choice nearly always
 - Medium: Should be a good choice, there could be cases where other choices are better